john-rocky/CoreGANContainer/README.md

 ### Usage

-Just drag & drop your .mlmodel into the model directory.
+１、Just drag & drop your .mlmodel into the model directory.
-And run project on your device.
+２、And run project on your device.

 If the input of your model is random seeds, they automatically added to the model.